 Common Questions About Methadone

-Rehab and detox facilities are required by law to keep your information private.
+Inpatient rehab and detox facilities are required by law to keep your information private.
 This includes information like your medical history, the specifications of your treatment plan, and any personal or revealing information related to you.
 It is possible for patients to have private information released to friends, family, or other medical professionals, but it requires specific written consent in order to do so.

-Methadone Detox in Houston, Texas
+Get Help with Methadone Detox Near Houston, Texas

 Methadone Detox Center Near The Woodlands, Texas